-BLUEFISH fishing is very good.
-They can be found throughout the sound (find the birds).
+BLUEFISH bite is insane as one charter boat captain put it.
+They can be found throughout the Sound (find the birds).
 Large numbers of bluefish can be found in the lower estuaries, rivers and beaches feeding on menhaden/anchovies.
 The "Top-water" bite continues to be very good (look for the "blow-ups".
-Bluefish fishing spots include the reefs off Watch Hill, the Race, Thames River, Sluiceway, Plum Gut, Pigeon Rip, lower Connecticut River, Long Sand Shoal, Sixmile Reef, Falkner Island area, New Haven Harbor and upper reaches, lower Housatonic River, buoys 18 and 20 off Stratford Point, Stratford Shoal/Middleground, Penfield Reef, and Cable and Anchor Reef.
-SNAPPER fishing is much better in the western sound with fish measuring 6 to 12 inches in length.
+Bluefish fishing spots include the reefs off Watch Hill, the Race, Thames River, Sluiceway, Plum Gut, Pigeon Rip, lower Connecticut River, Long Sand Shoal, Sixmile Reef, Falkner Island area, New Haven Harbor and upper reaches, lower Housatonic River, buoys 18 and 20 off Stratford Point, Stratford Shoal/Middleground, Penfield Reef, Norwalk Islands and Cable and Anchor Reef.
+SNAPPER fishing is much better in the western sound with fish measuring 8 to 12 inches in length.